Lawn Care Guide

 Definition: Any substance or mixture of substances intended to accelerate or retard the rate of growth or maturation of grass during lawn renovation or affect the growth of greenhouse plants.
 Plant-growth regulators (PGRs), also known as plant hormones, are naturally produced by plants.

 Definition: The scientific name given to annual bluegrass, a low-growing and cool-season grass which dies in early summer as the soil top layer begins to dry.
 Poa annua is distinguished from other grasses by its typical leaf tip shaped like a boat’s bow.
 Annual bluegrass is considered a winter-annual grassy weed that produces numerous seeds spread easily by birds and man.
-Poa annua can be controlled with proper weed control and grass care including selective herbicides and plant-growth regulators.
+Poa annua is a difficult-to-control grassy weed that requires specialized products and properly-timed applications.
+Depending on the turf species, the only choice for control may be the use of […]

 Definition: A turfgrass community consisting of two or more species or cultivars.
 Polystand communities can apply to many types of grasses including warm and cool season grass and perennial and annual grass.